MoC Signed To Send Skilled Pakistani Workers For Multiple Japanese Sectors - UrduPoint

 MoC Signed To Send Skilled Pakistani Workers For Multiple Japanese Sectors

-"To hire Pakistani labour, we need to sign this framework with Pakistan as Japan was facing serious shortage of workers at the moment due to aging society and shrinking population," said Japanese Ambassador to Pakistan Kuninori Matsuda.
+"To hire Pakistani labour, we need to sign this framework with Pakistan as Japan was facing serious shortage of workers at the moment due to aging society and shrinking population," the Japanese Ambassador sai.

-"I always feel happy to bring good news when it comes to Japan-Pak relation but today is special as the signing of this MoC is definitely a big step in promotion of relationship between Pakistan and Japan," the ambassador remarked.
+"I always feel happy to bring good news when it comes to Japan-Pak relations but today is special as the signing of the MoC is definitely a big step in promotion of relationship between Pakistan and Japan," the ambassador remarked.

 He said this framework would not only provide job opportunities to many skilled Pakistanis but also create new vistas for robust bilateral cooperation.